Capstone-robotics-at-home/Intergration/README.md

 * train the neural network and replace it with DQNnet.pkl

 ## Run video_RL.py file
-* It is not working so well now.
+* Before running this, make sure that your DQNnet.pkl is trained for your own environment
 * Hopefully it can be tested well in real environment
 * Good luck.